 From Ardettos Hill

 Ardettos Hill adjoins the Panathenaic Stadium in central Athens to the Southeast of the Acropolis.
 The hill is paved and has particularly good views over the Panathenaic Stadium and Mt Lycabettus.
 Heavily treed, there are only a few points from which you can photograph, however the outlook is unique with the Temple of Olympian Zeus in the foreground and a perspective on the Acropolis not often seen.

 Strefi Hill is located in the inner city suburb of Exarchia, Northeast of the Acropolis and has commanding views over Athens.
 It is one of the best places to capture both Lycabettus Hill and the Parthenon.
 The land was owned by the Strefis family who operated a quarry on the site from the mid 1800’s through to 1920 and its rock was used in the surrounding areas to construct buildings still standing today.
 After the closure of the quarry, trees were planted to control the dust from affecting the newly built surrounding suburbs and in 1963 the Strefis family gifted the entire site to the City of Athens.
-Photograph taken 30 minutes before sunset, 1/640 exposure time, focal length 62.
+Photograph taken 30 minutes before sunset. (exercise caution at this site after dark if travelling alone)

 Also known as the Hill of the Muses, Philopappos Hill is located just to the Southwest of the Acropolis and is so close it feels like you are in touching distance.
 In ancient times it is said that this is where Theseus and the Amazons did battle.
 A short walk from the base of the Acropolis, at the top you will find the famous Monument of Philopappos which is visible from much of Athens, dedicated to Julius Antiochus Philopappos, a prominent Roman consul and administrator in 114AD.

 Photograph of the Acropolis taken 70 minutes before sunset.